HydraMeshnet/developer-portal/glossary.md

 ### Proof of Existence

 The Proof of Existence proves that a signature has been created before a certain timestamp or block.
 It consists of the hash of the signature, that is included in a block.
 Since it is very hard to undo or change transactions once included in the blockchain, the inclusion of the hash in the blockchain testifies that the signature already existed at the time of the transaction.
-This can be generalized to documents, witness request or any electronic file.
+This can be generalized to documents, witness requests, or any electronic file.

 ### After-envelope